-- Get the latest driver source files for your version of the FreeBSD OS.
-See Section 6.2, Obtaining LSI FreeBSD Drivers. - 2.
-Install the FreeBSD OS, including the kernel source, on a motherboard attached drive.
-It is critical to include kernel source files. - 3.
-After the OS installation, reboot. - 4.
-Follow the instructions for driver installation in Section 6.6.1, Updating the Kernel with the New Driver Source, for a statically linked module, or in Section 6.6.2, Compiling and Loading the Driver as a Module by using kldload (Dynamically Loadable Module). - 5.
+- 1. Install the FreeBSD OS, including the kernel source, on a motherboard attached drive.
+It is critical to include kernel source files. - 2.
+After the OS installation, reboot.

+- 3. Follow the instructions for driver installation in Section 6.6.1, Updating the Kernel with the New Driver Source, for a statically linked module, or in Section 6.6.2, Compiling and Loading the Driver as a Module by Using kldload (Dynamically Loadable Module). - 4.
 After the FreeBSD OS is installed and the driver is updated, power down the system and install the MegaRAID controller.